-Choose the appropriate type of fishing rod and tackle you will be using.
+On your own, choose the appropriate type of fishing rod and tackle you will be using.
 Have an adult review your gear.

 Things to check before going fishing:

 - ► Is your fishing gear the proper size for the fish that you are targeting? - ▶ Is your fishing gear clean and in good working order? - ▶ Is your fishing gear properly assembled? - ▶ Is your fishing line properly threaded and attached to your reel and hook or lure? - ► Are your hooks clean?